MaduraDias/UserAndAccountCreate/README.md

 ## Run the Application on Visual Studio with Docker-Compose

-1. Make sure the docker-compose project is the Start Up project
+1. Make sure to set the docker-compose project as the Start Up project.
 2. Use the following connection string in the appSettings.Development.json file in the ZipPay.Users.Api project.

 ```